 The first idea is not always the best idea.

 When I was ideating potential design solutions, my first thought was to go with Option 1 (the customizable color picker SaaS solution) because of its customer-first approach.
-After taking a step back and looking at all the stakeholders and resources that would have been needed to be involved in implementing and maintaining the design, I realized this idea did not pan out in the long run due to how specific the market audience for Celebration Bars is and the amount of effort that would be needed to develop the solution onto the Website.
+After taking a step back and looking at all the stakeholders and resources that would have been needed to be involved in implementing and maintaining the design, I realized this idea did not pan out in the long run due to how specific the Celebration Bars market audience is and the large effort needed to develop the solution onto the Website.